Fraxel Las Vegas

 - Avoid scratching or rubbing the treated skin – do not put adhesive dressings over treated areas.

 - Avoid all saunas and hot tubs.
-Showers can be taken, but avoid hot water and direct shower spray to treatment area for 3 days following treatment.
+Showers can be taken, but avoid hot water and direct shower spray to the area for three days following treatment.

 - Avoid strenuous exercise for 48-72 hours (this includes all yoga).